Guardrails

 Agent(guardrails=[…])field on Agentthe agent’s default guardrail list

-rules.*keyword_deny / regex_rule / url_allowlist / url_deny / length_bounds / json_schema / custom / llm_judgethe built-in rule factories — see the library reference
+rules.*keyword_deny / regex_rule / spotlight / url_allowlist / url_deny / length_bounds / json_schema / custom / llm_judge (+ timeout / on_error)the deterministic built-ins — see the library reference; spotlight wraps untrusted content in a trust-lowering delimiter

 guardrail@guardrail(stage=…)decorate a check(payload, ctx) into a Guardrail